🎉🎉🎉 Save 30% on The Organized Home THIS WEEKEND ONLY with code FOOLMENOT (that's up to $35)

 I mainly use my monthly view to do my editorial calendar.
 I also plug in the days that I’m working.
 Since I do 12 hour shifts, basically nothing gets done on those days.
 I also plug in any trips.
 That’s the cute little car on this one.

-You can also see how I use my paper planner in my regular life here.
+You can also see how I use my paper planner in my regular life here, and don’t miss my post on how to print your own stickers or my favorite pens for planners.

 I use a different color for each category.
 Pink is pregnancy, yellow is MomHacker, etc. That way I don’t have 12 pregnancy posts all next to each other and none the rest of the month.